-Since his professional debut at the Teatro dell’Opera di Roma in 2019, Louis Lohraseb has been quickly establishing himself as an exciting new international conductor, with subsequent debuts at the Semperoper Dresden, Los Angeles Opera, and Komische Oper Berlin.
-His recent debut conducting Tosca at Los Angeles Opera has led to an immediate reengagement for next season, when Mr. Lohraseb will conduct a production of Il Barbiere di Siviglia, as well as a performance of La Traviata.
-The 23/24 season also sees Mr. Lohraseb making his debuts at the Atlanta Opera with A Midsummer Night’s Dream, Staatsoper Hamburg conducting a revival of Le Nozze di Figaro, and a symphonic concert with the Peoria Symphony.
-Other recent engagements include productions of La Rondine and Don Giovanni at the Indiana University Opera Theatre, and gala concerts with Yale Opera and Summer Opera Tel Aviv.
+Since his professional debut at the Teatro dell’Opera di Roma in 2019, Louis Lohraseb has quickly established himself as an exciting new conductor on the international stage, with subsequent debuts at the Semperoper Dresden, Los Angeles Opera, and Komische Oper Berlin.
+Following his mainstage debut conducting Tosca at Los Angeles Opera, Mr. Lohraseb was immediately re-engaged for Il Barbiere di Siviglia and La Traviata.
+Elsewhere in 2023-24, he debuts at Staatsoper Hamburg (Le Nozze di Figaro) and Atlanta Opera (A Midsummer Night’s Dream); and with the Peoria Symphony.
+Recent seasons have included Semperoper Dresden (Carmen); Komische Oper Berlin (La Traviata); Opera Sarasota (Thérèse); La Rondine and Don Giovanni at Indiana University Opera Theatre; and gala concerts with Yale Opera and Summer Opera Tel Aviv.

 Mr. Lohraseb was a recipient of the prestigious Solti Foundation U.S. Career Assistance Award in 2022, and he includes among his mentors Lorin Maazel, James Conlon, Arthur Fagen, and Kevin Murphy.
-An alumnus of the Domingo-Colburn-Stein Young Artist Program at the Los Angeles Opera, he has served as assistant conductor to music director James Conlon for numerous productions since 2017 at the Los Angeles Opera and the Ravinia Festival.
-Mr. Lohraseb was the 2016 Conducting Fellow at the Chautauqua Music Festival, and in 2018 was an assistant conductor at the Glimmerglass Festival.
+An alumnus of the Domingo-Colburn-Stein Young Artist Program at the Los Angeles Opera, he has served as assistant conductor to music director James Conlon for numerous productions since 2017 at the Los Angeles Opera and the Ravinia Festival with the Chicago Symphony Orchestra.

 LOUIS LOHRASEB | CONDUCTOR